JonathanPalma-code/smart-cs-support-test/README.md

 ```

 so it can identify from which company you want to update the employee's data.
-When using the address again it won't give an error, because http://localhost:3000/companies/4/employees/13/edit:
+While navegating, the address won't be the same, because http://localhost:3000/companies/4/employees/13/edit:
 * Company ID ⇒ 4
 * Employee ID ⇒ 13